 The most important part of selecting speakers is to make sure that they will fit your needs and will be perfect for your individual setup.
 Look at the space where you plan on setting up your studio and picture where you want the speakers to be.
 You want the speakers to be at your head height so you may want to consider picking up some speaker stands.

 If you plan on sitting down while mixing you may be able to have them sitting on your desk or even slightly elevated if need be.
 If you do go down this path it’s worth looking into speaker pads for them to sit on.
 This will prevent vibration both within the speaker and across your whole workspace.

 Also, take some time to assess how large the room is and if you want to fill the whole space with sound.
 Also factor in how loud you want to be able to play your music.
 If you’re in a small apartment there is no need for massive DJ speakers.
-They will take up too much space and also annoy your neighbours.
+They will take up too much space and also annoy your neighbors.
 In this case, you may want to consider a pair of the best home studio monitors that you can afford.
-If you have your DJ speaker setup in a large space and want to replicate that club-like feeling you may want more powerful DJ or PA speakers.
+If you have your DJ speaker set up in a large space and want to replicate that club-like feeling you may want more powerful DJ or PA speakers.
 This doesn’t have to be expensive either.
 If you are interested in these types of speakers you can check out our guide to the best budget PA speakers.

 One other thing to factor in is if you want your DJ speaker setup to be portable.
 Lugging around your huge speakers to a friends house along with your gear may not be the best idea.
 Even moving between rooms in your own home can be frustrating when you have a large DJ speaker setup so keep this in mind when selecting your speakers.